calebjacob/express-vue/docs/frontend.md

 A component shared throughout the app and can have multiple instances at any one time (buttons, inputs, etc).

-Here are a few additional notes to keep in mind:

-1. Whenever adding a new shared component, don't forget to export it in the `index.ts` file.
-This will allow other components to easily import all shared components.

-2. As your project grows, it might be smart to have namespaced exports inside the shared folder.
-Maybe you'd have a `Base` group with very generic components (buttons, titles, icons, etc) and another `Form` group with all components related to forms (inputs, radios, checkboxes, etc).

-3. A shared component itself should never import `@/components/shared`, as this would cause a circular dependency.
-If a shared component depends upon another shared component, it should import that component directly.

 #### Singles (src/components/singles)

 A component that should only ever have a single instance rendered at any one time (main header, main footer, etc).
 Single components should follow a `the-x` naming convention.
 The keyword `the` helps make it obvious when a component is meant to be used as a single.